Youth suicide: Epidemiology

 Mental health is one of the largest causes of suicide and suicidal behaviors.
 Many people who have experienced trauma and abuse, result in struggles with mental health.

 The National Institution of Health depicts the most common types of mental illness.
 These include panic disorders, phobias, social anxiety disorder, OCD, PTSD, GAD, and depression.

 Two possible determinants to suicide attempts are lifetime sexual abuse and adult physical violence.
 Among participants aged 18–25, the odds ratios for lifetime sexual abuse and adult physical violence are 4.27 and 3.85, respectively.
 In other words, those who died by suicide are 327% more likely to have experienced lifetime sexual assault.
 Similarly, a suicide victim is 285% more likely to have suffered physical violence as an adult.
 Based on a survey done on American high school students, 16% reported considering suicide and 8% reported attempting suicide sometime within the 12 months before taking the survey.
 Between 1980 and 1994, the suicide rates of young black males doubled.
 American Indians and Alaska Natives die by suicide at a higher rate than any other ethnic group in the United States.
 In India, one-third of suicides are young people 15–29.
 In 2002, 154,000 suicides were recorded in India.
 In the United States, about 60 percent of suicides are carried out with a gun.
-In states with stricter gun laws, gun suicide rates decreased over these past two decades.
-In these states with these stronger gun laws the rates of gun suicide among ages 10–24 was lower in 2022 than in 1999.
+In these states with stronger gun laws the rates of gun suicide among ages 10–24 was lower in 2022 than in 1999.
 Some Aboriginal teens and gay or lesbian teens are at high risk, depending on their community and their own self-esteem.
 Several campaigns have been started to give them hope and help them to feel less isolated.

 The 2019 Youth Risk Behavior Survey, which the CDC conducted, found that between 2009 and 2018, suicide rates among adolescents aged 14–18 years increased by 61.7%.
 Furthermore, the CDC reported that in 2019, among American adolescents in grades 9 to 12: